-15. As for derivative transactions between consolidated subsidiaries or internal transactions between trading accounts and other accounts (or among internal sections), SMBC manages the interest rate swaps and currency swaps that are designated as hedging instruments in accordance with the non-arbitrary and strict hedging criteria for transactions with third parties stipulated in JICPA Industry Audit Committee Report No.24 and No.25.
+15. As for derivative transactions between consolidated subsidiaries or internal transactions between trading accounts and other accounts (or among internal sections), SMBC manages the interest rate swaps and currency swaps that are designated as hedging instruments in accordance with the strict criteria for external transactions stipulated in JICPA Industry Audit Committee Report No.24 and No.25.
 Therefore, SMBC accounts for the gains or losses that arise from interest rate swaps and currency swaps in its earnings or defers them, rather than eliminating them.

-Certain other consolidated subsidiaries apply the deferred hedge accounting or the short-cut method (exceptional treatment for interest rate swaps).
-A consolidated domestic subsidiary (a leasing company) partly applies the accounting method that is permitted by "Temporary Treatment for Accounting and Auditing of Application of Accounting Standard for Financial Instruments in Leasing Industry" (JICPA Industry Audit Committee Report No.19).
+Certain other consolidated subsidiaries use the deferred hedge accounting or the special treatment for interest rate swaps.
+A consolidated domestic subsidiary (a leasing company) partly applies the accounting method that is permitted by "Temporary

+Treatment for Accounting and Auditing of Application of Accounting Standard for Financial Instruments in Leasing Industry" (JICPA Industry Audit Committee Report No.19).

 - 16. National and local consumption taxes of SMFG and its consolidated domestic subsidiaries are accounted for using the tax-excluded method. - 17.
-SMBC accounts for the exhibition expenses related to "The 2005 World Exposition, Aichi, Japan" as "Reserve for expenses related to EXPO 2005 Japan."
+SMBC accounts for the exhibition expenses related to "The 2005 World Exposition, Aichi, Japan" that will be held in Aichi Prefecture in 2005 as "Reserve for expenses related to EXPO 2005 Japan."
 This reserve is stipulated in Article 43 of the Ordinance of the Commercial Code and includes the reserve that is stipulated in Article 57-2 of the Specific Taxation Measures Law. - 18.
-Other reserves required by special laws are reserve for contingent liabilities from financial futures transactions in accordance with Article 81 of the Financial Futures Transaction Law of 18 million yen, and reserve for contingent liabilities from securities transactions in accordance with Article 51 of the Securities and Exchange Law of 1,074 million yen. - 19.
-Accumulated depreciation on premises and equipment and accumulated depreciation on lease assets amounted to 537,597 million yen and 1,553,475 million yen, respectively. - 20.
-Bankrupt loans and Non-accrual loans were 89,680 million yen and 1,084,678 million yen, respectively.
+Other reserves required by special laws are reserve for contingent liabilities from financial futures transactions of 18 million yen in accordance with Article 82 of the Financial Futures Transaction Law, and reserve for contingent liabilities from securities transactions of 1,075 million yen in accordance with Article 51 of the Securities and Exchange Law. - 19.
+Accumulated depreciation on premises and equipment and accumulated depreciation on lease assets amounted to 588,735 million yen and 1,550,472 million yen, respectively. - 20.
+Bankrupt loans and Non-accrual loans were 86,972 million yen and 1,844,061 million yen, respectively.
+These amounts include the trusted amount with The Resolution and Collection Corporation of 3,792 million yen, which is treated as off-balancing.
 "Bankrupt loans" are loans, after write-off, to legally bankrupt borrowers as defined in Article 96-1-3 and 96-1-4 of the Enforcement Ordinance No.97 of the Japanese Corporate Tax Law (issued in 1965) and on which accrued interest income is not recognized as there is substantial doubt about the ultimate collectability of either principal or interest because they are past due for a considerable period of time or for other reasons.
 "Non-accrual loans" are loans on which accrued interest income is not recognized, excluding "Bankrupt loans" and loans on which interest payments are deferred in order to support the borrowers' recovery from financial difficulties. - 21.
-Past due loans (3 months or more) totaled 53,845 million yen.
+Past due loans (3 months or more) totaled 52,918 million yen.